apigee/registry/README.md

   `source AUTH-CLOUDRUN.sh`.

 `make build` uses [Google Cloud Build](https://cloud.google.com/cloud-build) to build a container containing the API server.
-The container is then stored in [Google Container Registry](https://cloud.google.com/container-registry).
+The container is stored in [Google Container Registry](https://cloud.google.com/container-registry).

-`make run` deploys that container on
+`make deploy` deploys that container on
 [Google Cloud Run](https://cloud.google.com/run).

 When deploying to Cloud Run for the first time, you will be asked a few